Pipetto-crypto/androBox/README.md

 remove_dxvk - Remove DXVK from all available wineprefixes

-install_ib - Install InputBridge in all available wineprefixes, only for 32 bit wine
+install_ib - Install InputBridge in all available wineprefixes, for both 32 and 64 bit

 exawine - Run a Windows program through exagear